 The Company determines the functional currency based on the currency in which it primarily generates and expends cash.
 The Company determined that its functional currency is the U.S. dollar since most of the Company's expenses are in U.S. dollars and the economic environment in which the Company operates in and performs its transactions is mostly affected by the U.S dollar.
 A certain portion of the Company's costs are denominated in NIS mainly due to payroll and related benefit costs incurred in Israel.
 To further support the Company's determination, the Company has analyzed the currency in which funds from financing activities are generated or held and the currency in which receipts from operating activities are usually retained.
-In this respect, funds from financing activities were principally derived from significant funds raised in U.S. dollars including the public offering completed in 2014, the follow-on offering completed in 2017 and U.S governmental funds.
+In this respect, funds from financing activities were principally derived from significant funds raising in U.S. dollars and U.S governmental funds.